psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 The complainant said—I live in the Tontine yard.
 Am the wife of James Purcell, a labouring man.
 This woman's master, my husband, and myself, were coming down street last Monday evening, and she run again us in the street, and begun bating her husband for being in such bad characters as my husband and I was sir; and she kept on at him all up the yard until she came to her place, and I asked her if we was'nt good company enough for her husband; and she said, no. I asked her, why; because, she said, I was a whore.
 I told her to mind her words, sir, for I'd make her prove whether I was one; and she said, she would, I was a nasty drunken whore, sir.
 Mr. Hobbs here, was present sir and so was another gal, and heard the first and last of it.

-Mr. Blake: Did she strike you ?
+Mr. Blake: Did she strike you?

 Complainant: No, sir, she didn't strike me, but she called me a whore.

-Mr. Blake: But you summoned her for an assault ?
+Mr. Blake: But you summoned her for an assault?

 Complainant: Well, sir, she insulted me by calling me a whore.